MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 The Azure OpenAI Service generative text capability is a powerful tool in AI Builder.
 This preview capability enables you to quickly and easily build AI-powered applications that use text generated from your input, like these:

-- A tool that quickly and accurately summarizes long documents and extracts key information
+- A tool that quickly and accurately summarizes long documents and extracts key information.
-- A tool that helps draft responses to user queries
+- A tool that helps draft responses to user queries.
-- A tool that classifies text into different categories
+- A tool that classifies text into different categories.
-- A tool that translates text from one language to another
+- A tool that translates text from one language to another.

 Text generation is powered by Azure OpenAI Service, which is built on Generative Pre-trained Transformer (GPT) technology.
 These large language models have been trained on a massive amount of text data, which enables them to generate text that's similar to human-written text.